-Where this is identified and considered a risk, a referral will be made to the SPA/MASH for support and guidance.
-School may involve other agencies in making their assessments; for example, that could include school nurse, community paediatrician, occupational therapists.
+Where this is identified and considered a risk a referral will be made to the MASH for support and guidance.
+School may involve other agencies in making their assessments.
+That could include school nurse, community paediatrician, occupational therapists for example.